kismetwireless/kismet/docs/dev/webui_rest.md

 ## 802.11 Specific

-##### `/phy/phy80211/ssid_regex.cmd`
+##### /phy/phy80211/ssid_regex `/phy/phy80211/ssid_regex.cmd`, `/phy/phy80211/ssid_regex.jcmd`

 *LOGIN _NOT_ REQUIRED*

-Retrieve a msgpack array of device summaries based on the supplied PCRE-compatible regular expression.
+Retrieve an array of device summaries based on the supplied PCRE-compatible regular expression.
 Devices are matched on advertised SSIDs or probe response SSIDs.

 This API requires a Kismet server that has been compiled with libpcre support.